isaacnmm/pestpolicy-hugo2XX/content/posts/kohler-rethinks-bathroom-medicine-cabinets-with-maxstow-model/index.md

 * **Limited and Inefficient Storage:** Most traditional cabinets feature a few evenly spaced, fixed shelves.
 This design rarely accommodates the wide range of bottle heights and item sizes found in a typical bathroom.
 Taller bottles often don't fit, leading to wasted vertical space or items being stored horizontally, creating clutter.
 Shorter items get lost behind taller ones.
 * **Shallow Depth:** Many older models are quite shallow, often around 3 to 4 inches deep, making it difficult to store anything beyond small bottles or tubes.
 Larger items often have to sit on the countertop, defeating the purpose of the cabinet.
 * **Dated Aesthetics:** Some traditional medicine cabinets can look bulky, "builder-grade," or simply outdated, impacting the overall visual appeal of a modern bathroom.
-Frames can be chunky, and the overall design might not integrate seamlessly with contemporary d�cor.
+Frames can be chunky, and the overall design might not integrate seamlessly with contemporary dcor.
 * **Lack of Flexibility:** Once installed, the internal configuration is usually fixed.
 There's little room to adapt to changing storage needs.
 * **Mirror Limitations:** Often, the only mirror is on the exterior door, meaning when the cabinet is open, you lose your reflection, making it awkward for grooming tasks.
 * **Installation Challenges:** While surface mount is easier, recessed cabinets require cutting into the wall, which can be a more involved and permanent alteration.